 Bowmakers – Eau de Parfum

-A scent amid the transcendental woods of the 1800s, when craftsmen from the Massachusetts Bay Colony built violins and bows.
-Old growth mahogany, burled maple shavings, amber pine rosin, aged walnut and unique secret varnishes.
-The result is an incredibly balanced scent of a wide variety of dark woods, delicate oils and resinous varnishes.
-A fragrance as powerful as the strong charisma of the detailed crafted violins.
+A scent in the midst of the mysterious forests, in the 19th. century, when the craftsmen of the Massachusetts Bay Colony built violins and bows in the small towns of the Pioneer Valley.
+The workshops of the bow makers were filled with old mahogany, maple wood shavings, rosin, aged walnut wood, and unique secret varnishes.
+An incredibly balanced scent emerges from various dark woods, delicate oils, and resinous varnishes.
+A scent as powerful as the strong presence of the intricately crafted violins.

 Behind the Fragrance